mladenovskistefan111/app-infra/README.md

 - **ArgoCD:** Installed using the default Helm chart.
 - **Nginx Ingress Controller:** Installed using the official Helm chart.

+### Source Code Repositories
+- The code for the **React frontend** can be found in the [React Repository](https://github.com/mladenovskistefan111/app-react).
+- The code for the **Spring Boot backend** can be found in the [Spring Boot Repository](https://github.com/mladenovskistefan111/app-springboot).
+- Each repository contains its respective **Jenkinsfile** for the CI pipeline setup.

 ## Deployment Instructions

 ### Clone the Repository